jcanad3/D-Vector_Muisc_Recommendations/README.md

 source PyTorch implementation, found here https://github.com/HarryVolek/PyTorch_Speaker_Verification, was modified to create an average embedding for each song.
-These embeddings are then visualized with the manifold learning technique t-SNE to reveal any shared latent characteristics of the embeddings.
-After calculating the embeddings for a subset of the songs, the unsupervised nearest neighbors algorithm, provided by scikit-learn, with a cosine distance metric, is used to determine song recommendations.
+These embeddings are then visualized with the manifold learning technique t-SNE to reveal any shared latent characteristics of the embeddings (see tsne_vis.ipynb).
+After calculating the embeddings for a subset of the songs, the unsupervised nearest neighbors algorithm, provided by scikit-learn, with a cosine distance metric, is used to determine song recommendations (see nearest_songs.ipynb).

 ## Models
 Two different models were trained to produce d-vectors: a song based model and a genre based model.